hturnbull93/react-calculator/README.md

 Wrote a test that callOperator is called when the submit key is clicked.
 Green.

 This test is already passing due to the previous change.

+### updateDisplay Functionality

+Wrote a test that updateDisplay updates displayValue.
+Red.